ege621/data-augmentation-for-timeseries/README.md

 The augmented dataset is stored purely on RAM before saving it.
 You might need to do some trial runs for the iterations variable before your RAM explodes.

+Mind the structure of your folders and dataset file extensions.
+This pipeline will search for X and y under a folder called dataset, and it will search purely for previously saved numpy arrays with the extension .npy.
+It will save as .npy also.